sonusz/PhasorToolBox/README.md

 my_pmu.test()
 ```
 For most of the times, there is no need to directly access any methods in
 this module after initiate.
-Use the phasortoolbox.DevicesControl() to
+Use the phasortoolbox.DeviceControl() to
 control this device instead.
 ##### phasortoolbox.Client.test(v=True, sample=True, count=0):
 Run a quick connection test.